Research output per year

 Research activity per year

-Audrey's current research integrates her clinical knowledge and experience with her personal interest in the concepts of humanising and empathic home environment designing (designing that puts the person in the centre and can evoke emotion, attention, and influence sensation and wellbeing).
-She is interested in the influence of 'home' on people, particularly on the lives of people with intellectual disabilities.
+Audrey's current series of research projects integrates her clinical knowledge and experience with her personal interest in the concepts of humanising and empathic home environment designing (designing that puts the person in the centre and can evoke emotion, attention, and influence sensation and wellbeing).
+She is interested in the influence of 'home' on people, which considers the sensory experience and use of space within home designing and how it may affect one's emotions and participation in order to thrive and flourish in that space.

 A list of research/supervisory areas of interest can be found further below.